What Is a Second Chance Checking Account?

 That said, there are pros and cons of prepaid debit cards.
 In terms of downsides, they often include a variety of fees — such as monthly maintenance fees, activation fees, and reloading fees — which can eat into the user’s balance and make them unsustainable for long-term use.

 • Cash.
 Others who find themselves unbanked might try to simply pay their way through life using cash.
-After all, you can get a paycheck cashed at the nearest major grocery store or Walmart.
+After all, you can often get a paycheck cashed at the nearest major grocery store or retailer.

 However, there are downsides: Check-cashing services generally come with a fee.
 Plus, many utility companies, landlords, and other bill collectors don’t accept cash as payment.
 And if your cash is lost or stolen, there’s no reliable way to get it back.
 It’s gone.